Yonaba/strictness/docs/tutorial.md

 ### Functions creating globals

-Some functions, when run, can create globals.
+Some functions create globals when being run.
 For instance, you might want to use [require](http://pgl.yoyo.org/luai/i/require)/[loadfile](http://pgl.yoyo.org/luai/i/loadfile)/[dofile](http://pgl.yoyo.org/luai/i/dofile) to call and execute some external code which is likely to create globals.
 In that case, if *strictness* is enabled, those functions will fail to execute when trying to assign those globals.

 ````lua
 require 'strictness'